 Buy Tickets in Advance

 If you buy tickets in advance you’ll save a bit from what you would pay at the gate.
 It won’t be huge savings but everything adds up.
+Again, check with Undercover Tourist to buy your Universal Studios park tickets.

 You can also see if Express Passes are discounted if you buy them when you purchase admission tickets.